-So I explained to him you can do that by splitting up your campaigns, having one with dayparting that features phone numbers during office hours, and another without it for nights and weekends.
+So I explained to him you can do that by splitting up your Google mobile advertising campaigns, having one with dayparting that features phone numbers during office hours, and another without it for nights and weekends.
 And I could see that this was starting to go beyond him.
 It’s not that he’s not smart, it’s just that he doesn’t have the time to do this work, and to manage multiple campaigns going forward.

 With EC, he can do something very powerful and very simple.
 He creates one campaign with click-to-call ads, with a click-to-call ad scheduled to run during office hours.
 It’s that simple.
 And that makes stuff really simple and easy for SMB’s.

 We’ve heard that there are differences in the types of queries being executed on desktop vs. mobile.
 For example, 1 in 3 mobile searches have local search intent, compared with 1 in 5 for desktop search.
 What kind of search query differences are you seeing between desktop vs. tablet and tablet vs. mobile search?